THIS POST CONTAINS AFFILIATE LINKS. SO I EARN A COMMISSION IF YOU PURCHASE VIA ONE OF THEM. DISCLOSURE PAGE

 - Come up with a good topic and name for your blog or website.

 - Take 5-10 minutes and make good use of the special deal from Bluehost.
-Sign up for a 40% discount on your web hosting and register your free domain name.
+Click here to sign up and get up to a 70% discount on your web hosting + a free domain name

 Then just take it step by small step.
 Bookmark this page and go through each tip and apply them one by one to your own website.